cloudnativenow/heracles-docs/docs/2.0/workshop-installation-guide.md

    | rules.filter_detections_with_low_current_value.threshold | 1.0   | 5.0           |
    | incidents.cooldown_period_minutes                        | 2     | 5             |

+   > NOTE: to see all the properties, clear the list's default filter first

 1. Navigate to **Health Log Analytics > Health Log Analytics Administration > Features** and set the following features: